 1. The first is an op-ed article out of the New York Times offering research and statistics about why Men Need Women.
 Basically, it discusses, for instance, how when men become fathers of baby girls, they tend to take on certain feminine traits like understanding and empathy.
 And this also manifests in different aspects of their life (such as their work).

-2. The second is a series of photos from BuzzFeed entitled, "Pictures That Will Make You Believe in True Love."
-It's really warmhearted, and incredibly cute.
+2. The second is a series of photos from BuzzFeed titled, "Pictures That Will Make You Believe in True Love."
+It's really warm-hearted, and incredibly cute.

 3. The third is an absolute MUST READ!
 It's from Science of Relationships, and outlines 5 key aspects that are predictors of relationship satisfaction, and 5 aspects of relationships that actually aren't correlated with relationship satisfaction.
 Definitely check it out!
 It will really make you rethink what we are often told is important.